ted-tanner/entries-backend/Readme.md

 ### Do It Later

+* Don't make two `db_connection`s in one handler.
+Get two references to the same connection.
+The references rather than the connection will get moved into `web::block`
 * Create integer error codes in an enum (EXPIRED, INVALID, INCORRECT_FORMAT, etc.)
 * Pool Redis connections
 * Clean up `main()`